Kepler-69c: Host star

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 13.7.
 Therefore, Kepler-69 is too dim to be seen with the naked eye.

 Orbit

-Kepler-69c orbits its host star with about 80% of the Sun's luminosity every 242 days at a distance of 0.64 times that of Earth.
+Kepler-69c orbits its host star every 242 days at a distance of 0.64 times that of Earth.
 This is very similar to that of Venus's orbital period and distance in the Solar System.

 Proposed habitability

 The exoplanet, along with the exoplanets Kepler-62e and Kepler-62f, were announced in the media as being located within the star's "habitable zone", a region where liquid water could exist on the surface of the planet.
 It was described as being one of the most Earth-like planets, in terms of size and temperature yet found and, according to the scientists, a "prime candidate to host alien life".

 Due to uncertainties in the stellar parameters, the error bars on the value of the incident flux on this planet are quite large, at 1.91 times the level of Earth.
 Using the nominal parameters, the planet is too close to the star to be habitable, though the uncertainties allow for the possibility that it may actually lie in the innermost region of the habitable zone and be a desert planet, however even with the lowest error bar measurement, a stellar flux of 1.35 S🜨 would still be high enough to boil away any oceans.
 A more recent analysis has shown that the planet is likely more analogous to Venus, which is known to be one of the most inhospitable places to life in the Solar System, and thus highly unlikely to be habitable to such organisms.